 “Closets often end up being the dumping ground to store all the clutter that was visible,” says McGlone.
 “Which is never good, because closet space is an important buying consideration.
 You want potential owners to be able to see the true amount of space in each closet.”
 Instead, stack boxes neatly in the attic, basement, or, best of all, a storage facility—the perceived extra space you add to your home could be worth the rental cost and then some.

-These days, home staging is all the rage: On average, staged homes sell 88% faster and for a whopping 20% more than ones where home sellers just kept their furnishings in place.
+Stage to sell These days, home staging is all the rage: On average, staged homes sell 88% faster and for a whopping 20% more than ones where home sellers just kept their furnishings in place.
 And while you can hire a professional stager, you can also cop a few of their tricks for free.

 For instance, hanging curtain rods higher can give the illusion of taller ceilings.
 Well-placed mirrors can make rooms appear bigger and brighter.
 Want to go the extra step?
 Paint your walls white, layer in neutrals, then add pops of color with pillows or a cashmere throw on the couch for a cozy glow.